Education and Special Events at the Hahn Horticulture Garden

 To register, contact Stephanie at the Hahn Horticulture Garden 540-231-5970 or firstname.lastname@example.org

 About the instructor: Megan Helmer has been teaching yoga for almost 2 years, and practicing for 7 years.
 She received her first certification from Yogafit which was a level 1 certification.
 Last December she completed her 200hr teacher training with In Balance Yoga in Vinyasa, partner yoga, restorative yoga, hot yoga, and gentle yoga.

 GALA GALA GALA!

 Art in the Garden new program featuring the work of local artists on display inside the Peggy Lee Hahn Garden Pavilion.
-Currently on display in the Peggy Lee Hahn Garden Pavilion through September 1: botanical watercolors by Charlotte Chan.
+Currently on display in the Peggy Lee Hahn Garden Pavilion through November 1: paintings by Sally Mook.
 Click here to learn more!

 Lunchtime Learning - Free Garden Walks and Talks!

 Held on various Wednesdays (not every Wed.).
 All start promptly at 12:00 noon and run from 30 minutes to one hour.
 Meet at the Peggy Lee Hahn Garden Pavilion.
 No registration required.
 Parking passesavailable at Pavilion for Visitors only, or stop at the Visitor's Center on Prices Fork to pick up a pass.
 F/S must park in designated F/S spaces.
 Heavy rain may cancel these programs - call 540-231-5970 to confirm.

 October 1, 2014 - 12:00 - 1:00 p.m.